-Creating a Custom Connector Using Enable S3 Pull
+Creating a Custom Connector Using Remote Pull

 System admins can configure a custom inbound connector to source data directly from the data vendor’s S3 data lake to the Nitro data lake.
 This replaces the need for customers to stage their data in costly SFTP locations.